Skip to main content

 Each has its place, but the heart of the book focuses on the prayer of supplication—a specific, intentional request brought before God with faith and structure.

-One of the my favourite sections walks the reader through how to write a petition to God.
+One of the my favourite sections of the book is where the author takes the reader through a writting exercise of a petition to God.
 This petition is essentially a prayer of supplication, written almost like a legal document.
 There is a formal flow to it—acknowledging who God is, standing on His promises, presenting the request clearly, and grounding it all in Scripture.
 This framework brings focus and intentionality to prayer, especially when emotions might otherwise cloud clarity.

-What I appreciated about this approach is that it doesn’t treat prayer casually, but it also doesn’t treat God as distant.
+What I appreciated about this approach is that it doesn’t treat prayer casually, but it also doesn’t treat God as a distant unapproachable judge either.
 It reflects reverence, trust, and confidence—approaching God not with uncertainty, but with faith in His character and His Word.

 After finishing the book, I wrote my own prayer of supplication and petition.
 I’ve been praying it consistently since 2025, standing in belief for the things I’ve brought before God to come to pass.
 More than anything, this process has strengthened my faith—not because I know how God will answer, but because I’m learning to trust who He is and what He has promised.